Small Cruise Lines

 The ship is seasonally chartered by polar cruise companies and small tour operators, like Oceanwide Expeditions, Ocean Adventures, Ewaterways, 50+ Expeditions.

 One of the Arctic expedition ships, MS Multanovskiy is a Russian ice-strengthened oceanographic research vessel also operated as a cruise ship.
 The vessel was built in Finland for the Soviet Union (USSR) in 1983.
 Today, it is converted to a passenger shipping vessel in order to serve the small ship expedition cruising market.

 Launched on May 25, 1983, this ship is named after the Russian meteorologist Boris Pompeevich Multanovsky (Борис Помпеевич Мультановский, 1876-1938).
 MS Multanovskiy cruise itinerary program offers Arctic and Antarctic expedition voyages.

-The shipbuilder Laivateollisuus Oy was a Finnish shipbuilding company (Turku-based shipyard operated between 1944-1988).
-In 1983 the company was acquired by Valmet Marine, which in 1987 became part of Wartsila - just to be closed down in 1988.
+Laivateollisuus Oy was a shipbuilding company (Turku Finland-based shipyard) that operated between 1944-1988.
+In 1983, the shipbuilder was acquired by Valmet Marine, which in 1987 became part of Wartsila - just to be closed down in 1988.
 The Laivateollisuus company built various types of marine vessels, including schooners (a total of ninety 3-masted wooden schooners).
-In its peak, the shipbuilding yard was Turku's 3rd largest (following Valmet and Crichton-Vulcan) with around 750 employees.
+In its peak, the shipbuilding yard was Turku's 3rd-largest (following Valmet and Crichton-Vulcan) with around 750 employees.